 - Combustible material like cardboard, cloth, paper, and wood should not be placed next to an ignition source such as a heater, furnace, pilot light, or electrical equipment.

-- Electrical and mechanical rooms cannot be used for storage, unless approved by the specific shop supervisor, Director of the Physical Plant, or the Environmental Health and Safety Manager.
+- Electrical and mechanical rooms cannot be used for storage, unless approved by the specific shop supervisor, Director of Facilities, or the Environmental Health and Safety Manager.

 - No stored materials are permitted within 3 feet of an electric panel or similar type of equipment.